PO Box 1421 Forney, TX 75126

 About Dr. Leah B. Mazzola

 Dr. Leah is our Founder, Managing Director, Lead Coach, & Trainer.
 She is responsible for all research and development initiatives in line with our mission and values.
 She facilitates one to two training cohorts yearly to ensure our content and training programs remain up-to-date and effective for the diverse audiences we serve.
-She also offers life, academic, and career coaching for teens, young adults, and our alumni coaches.
+She also maintains a small private practice where she offers life, academic, and career coaching for teens, young adults, and our alumni coaches.
 She discovered the power of coaching through her doctoral studies as she investigated why some high-risk youth overcome the barriers to success while others do not.
 This research led her to coaching for intervention and prevention.
 Read her full biography below for more insight into her story.

 Psychology cannot tell people how they ought to live their lives.
 It can however, provide them with the means for effecting personal and social change. – Albert Bandura